ericdai5/ericdai5/README.md

-# Hello!
-I'm Eric
+🌎🌏🌍 Hello world! </br>

-I graduated from the university of pennsylvania in August 2022, where i studied international relations and computer science.
-I'm interested in peace and sustainable development through technology and design.
+My name is Eric.
+I'm interested in peace and sustainability through design and technology. </br>

-I'm currently trying to learn as much as I can through personal projects.
-In the past, I've been involved in [@adobe](http://github.com/adobe) as a associate consultant intern on the Document Cloud (2021) team, a business analyst for AI vision start-up [ZeroEyes](https://zeroeyes.com/), and interned at the [U.S. Consulate in Guangzhou, China](https://china.usembassy-china.org.cn/embassy-consulates/guangzhou/), and was active in the Penn social entreprenuership community [PennSEM](https://www.pennsem.org/) serving as Co-President.
+In the past, I studied international relations and computer science at UPenn.
+Previously, I've been involved in [@adobe](http://github.com/adobe) as a consultant intern on the Document Cloud (2021) team, an analyst for AI vision start-up [ZeroEyes](https://zeroeyes.com/), and served at the [U.S. Consulate in Guangzhou, China](https://china.usembassy-china.org.cn/embassy-consulates/guangzhou/), and was active in the Penn social entreprenuership community [PennSEM](https://www.pennsem.org/).

+More on me @ [my website](https://www.ericdai.me/). </br>
-Reach out to me at my [email](mailto:ericdai2000@gmail.com) (ericdai2000@gmail.com) if you want to chat or work together!
+Want to collaborate?
+Reach out to me at my [email](mailto:ericdai2000@gmail.com) (ericdai2000@gmail.com) </br>

 <!--
 **ericdai5/ericdai5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.